Nonlocal and multipoint boundary value problems for linear evolution equations: The case : PDEs of third order

 This asymptotic result plays the role of lemma~\ref{lem:uniq.solve.lem.2}, which enables a Jordan's lemma argument of the type found in the proof of proposition~\ref{prop:uniq.solve.2}.
 In this case, the theory of zeros of exponential sums~\cite{Lan1931a} immediately yields that, for $R>0$ sufficiently large, $\Delta$ has no zeros in $\overline{D_R}$.
 Thus the terms involving $\hat{q}_\tau^r$ make no contribution to the solution representation.

-\begin{rmk} We stress that the above result holds if and only if $a=-i$; if and only if the partial differential equation is \BES q_t+q_{xxx}=0. \EES This is in accordance with the results of~\cite{Pel2005a}, in which the above example is studied for $c=0$, and it is shown that the problem is well-posed for $a=-i$ only. \end{rmk}
+\begin{rmk} We stress that the above result holds if and only if $a=-i$; if and only if the partial differential equation is \BES q_t+q_{xxx}=0. \EES Choosing $a=i$ with the same multipoint conditions specifies an ill-posed problem.
+This is in accordance with the results of~\cite{Pel2005a}, in which the above example is studied for $c=0$, and it is shown that the problem is well-posed for $a=-i$ only. \end{rmk}